XervoIO/pulse-demos/README.md

 #Overview
 This collection of demonstrations is meant to show-off the various features of Pulse and what it is currently capable of doing.
-For more information of Pulse itself, please visit the [Pulse website][1], or the public github repository.
+For more information on Pulse itself, please visit the [Pulse website][1], or the public github repository.

 #Examples
 Examples demonstrate specific functionality in Pulse, like the drag/drop event stack or loading assets using the asset manager.
 You can access examples using *index.html* inside the *examples* folder and adding the query string *?demo=[demo-path]*.
 For example, to access the drapdrop example you would use *examples/index.html?demo=event/dragdrop*.